-- 15. There are significant challenges associated with conducting assessments in areas with active conflict, which have implications for methodology: - a.
+- 14. There are significant challenges associated with conducting assessments in areas with active conflict, which have implications for methodology: - a.
 In-situ assessments may be conducted at some Wetlands of International Importance, whereas others are inaccessible due to security concerns, including extensive use of mines and active conflict.
 Where possible to implement, in-situ assessments may be constrained by availability of human capacity, including limited technical capacity and/or limited time available to conduct studies locally, with some implications, for example in terms of the extent to which different components of ecological character status can be assessed. - b.
 Remote sensing may be used for greater spatial coverage, but there are limitations in the use of remote sensing to assess ecological character status of some wetland types and for some components (such as animal communities, species present, soil biology) and ecological processes.
 The availability and accessibility of remote sensing imagery appropriate for assessment of Wetlands of International Importance in Ukraine requires further investigation. - c.
 Results and experiences from other areas may be possible to draw on; for example impacts to wetland ecosystems that have been observed and measured in other conflict zones may be used to inform estimates of impacts on Wetlands of International Importance in Ukraine.
-However, this is likely to be limited by the availability of studies of conflict-related environmental damage in other situations similar to that in Ukraine, in terms of scale and type of the conflict, and the types of wetland ecosystems affected.
+However, this is likely to be limited by the availability of studies of conflict-related environmental damage in other situations similar to that in Ukraine, in terms of scale and type of the conflict, and the types of wetland ecosystems affected. - d.

-- d.
 An important consideration is baseline conditions.
 It is likely that, at least for some areas, there will be limited knowledge, and while a baseline can potentially be estimated for some components of ecological character status, and partially defined using available insitu and remote sensing data, defining a consistent baseline across sites poses a considerable challenge.
-However, data from Ramsar Information Sheets (RIS) may provide information that contributes to defining a baseline for a number of variables, including in particular in relation to the "Ramsar Sites Criteria" based on which sites were designated as Wetlands of International Importance. - 16.
-Collaboration with other entities and integration of assessments into other, broader efforts will likely help overcome or mitigate some of the aforementioned constraints.
-It would also ensure that findings, including recommended mitigation and restoration measures, are embedded in and contribute to the international response. - 17.
-The Secretariat will continue working in the Inter-Agency Coordination Group on Environmental Assessments for Ukraine as well as with relevant individual organizations to prepare a methodology for the assessment requested in Resolution XIV.20, and to seek implementation of the assessment in the context of other ongoing or planned environmental assessments, including UNEP's "Preliminary assessment of the environmental impacts of the Kakhovka Dam breach".
+However, data from Ramsar Information Sheets (RIS) may provide information that contributes to defining a baseline for a number of variables, including in particular in relation to the "Ramsar Sites Criteria" based on which sites were designated as Wetlands of International Importance.

+- 15. Collaboration with other entities and integration of assessments into other, broader efforts will likely help overcome or mitigate some of the aforementioned constraints.
+It would also ensure that findings, including recommended mitigation and restoration measures, are embedded in and contribute to the international response. - 16.
+The Secretariat will continue working in the Inter-Agency Coordination Group on Environmental Assessments for Ukraine as well as with relevant individual organizations to prepare a methodology for the assessment requested in Resolution XIV.20, and to seek implementation of the assessment in the context of other ongoing or planned environmental assessments.
 An update of progress will be provided to the Standing Committee at its 63rd meeting (SC63).

-Annex 1

-List of Wetlands of International Importance in Ukraine affected or potentially affected by the war started by the Russian Federation (communication by the Ministry of Environmental Protection and Natural Resources of Ukraine)
+Annex 1 Wetlands of International Importance in Ukraine affected or potentially affected by the war